Telephone:020 7815 8365

 School/Division:Health and Social Care / Social Sciences

-This includes a wide range and offences including high risk offenders with complex and multiple needs.
+Tirion joined LSBU in 2009 following a long and successful career in the Probation Service where she worked with a wide range of offenders with complex and multiple needs who posed a high risk of harm to members of the public.
 She took a particular interest in working with domestic violence offenders and has carried this into her academic career.

 - Senior Fellow of the Higher Education Academy